afondiel/Self-Driving-Cars-Specialization/Course2-State-Estimation-and-Localization-for-Self-Driving-Cars/course2-w3-notes.md

 **Course Objectives :**

-- Explain the operation of the two most common sensors used for pose estimation in autonomous driving, inertial meaurement units and GNSS receivers.
+- Explain the operation of the two most common sensors used for pose estimation in autonomous driving, inertial measurement units and GNSS receivers.
 - Understand the concept of coordinate acceleration and the fundamental equation of inertial navigation.
 - Apply gyroscope and accelerometer measurement models in the context of navigation.
 - Describe the process of trilateration and justify why four satellites must be visible to obtain a 3D position fix from a GPS (GNSS) receiver.